ahimahas/MethodTimeTracker/README.md

   [self trackAllMethodsShowingLogDynamically];
 }

-//! at a point that you want to see logs
+//! at a point that you want to see logs.
+//!
+The result will be shown sorted by desc order
 ...
 [self displayMethodTimeLogs];
 ...